Community Fellowship > Curriculum

 Additional Fellowship Components

-These components are essential parts of the Fellowship and are meant to complement and support the learnings and deliverables of the core modules.
+These components are essential to the Fellowship completion and are meant to complement and support the learning and deliverables of the core modules.

-The fellows are asked to work towards creating an advocacy plan aimed at addressing specific Internet challenges.
-This encourages the fellows to put into practice the skills and tools they are acquiring in the Fellowship.
+The fellows are required to provide advocacy plans and additional deliverables that advance their advocacy goals and address specific Internet challenges.
+This encourages the fellows to put into practice the skills and tools they are acquiring in the Fellowship and the opportunity to continue developing these plans as part of the Alumni Network.

 Peer Support

-The fellows are expected to engage with each other over the course of curated sessions and working groups, resulting in relevant advocacy plans.
+The fellows are expected to engage with each other over the course of curated sessions and working groups, resulting in relevant advocacy and implementation plans and emerging activities as a result.

 Community Workshops